one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

 ### Configure DNS

 The virtual network that contains the domain controller is pointing to Azure DNS, not the DNS of the domin controller.
-New VMs will not be able to find the domain controller and join the domain.
+Any new VMs will not be able to find the DNS service on the domain controller and be able to join the domain.
+Change the DNS to point to the domain controller.

 1. In the Azure portal click **Home** -> **Resource groups** -> **WVDLab-Infrastructure**.
 2. Click on **DC01** and copy the Private IP address (e.g. 10.10.10.11).